Sign up now for ToddlerData!

 Getty Images

-Car seat transition #1: Front- versus rear-facing
+Car seat transition #1: Infant to toddler seat

 Infants sit in an infant seat, and they face backward.
 This is understood and accepted, and, indeed, they will not let you leave the hospital until you show that your child is in the car seat correctly.
 It has always been recommended that children continue to face backward until the age of 1.

 Recently, this age has been moved to 2, and many people feel it should go further.
-We may reasonably ask: why 2 years?
+We may reasonably ask, why 2 years?
 If rear-facing is safer, why should there be an age cutoff at all?

 The idea is driven by the biomechanics of what would happen if you were in a car accident.
-Tests with crash test dummies sized between 1 and 3 years (i.e. this paper) suggest less risk of injury (to the dummies) with rear-facing than forward-facing car seats.
-These tests are very convincing, since they are run in controlled environments, with dolls equipped with fancy accelerometers.
+Tests with crash test dummies sized between 1 and 3 years (i.e., this paper) suggest less risk of injury (to the dummies) with rear-facing than forward-facing car seats.
+These tests are very convincing since they are run in controlled environments, with dolls equipped with fancy accelerometers.

-In 2017 the journal was contacted by an outside researcher who had been unable to replicate the analysis.
+In 2017, the journal was contacted by an outside researcher who had been unable to replicate the analysis.
 The original paper writers then revisited their analysis and found that they were also unable to replicate it.
 The issue, according to the journal, was thought to be a mishandling of survey weights, which caused their sample size to seem bigger than it was.

-This is all consistent with a world in which the biology/mechanics/theory shows that rear-facing has advantages but the real-world data suggests these may be quite small.
-And there are some tradeoffs: as children get larger, facing backward becomes more cramped and uncomfortable.
+This is all consistent with a world in which the biology/mechanics/theory shows that rear-facing has advantages, but the real-world data suggests these may be quite small.
+And there are some trade-offs: as children get larger, facing backward becomes more cramped and uncomfortable.
 Kids who get carsick facing backward may feel better facing forward.
 There is a balance here.
 If your child is happy facing backward, it’s great to leave them.
 If they are puking and screaming on every car ride, it may make sense to turn them sooner.

-Car seat transition #2: Out of the booster seat
+Car seat transition #4: Out of the booster seat

-A number of years ago, Steve Levitt (of Freakonomics fame, but also a friend of mine) wrote several papers arguing that, in fact, booster seats didn’t protect children from serious injury or death.
+A number of years ago, Steve Levitt (of Freakonomics fame but also a friend of mine) wrote several papers arguing that, in fact, booster seats didn’t protect children from serious injury or death.
 This conclusion was subject to a lot of criticism and scrutiny.
-Notable to me, though, from a parenting standpoint, is that the papers do find that boosters reduce less-serious injuries.
+Notable to me, though, from a parenting standpoint, is that the papers do find that boosters reduce less serious injuries.
 I would leave my kid in a booster just for that.

 The upshot is that even though boosters are annoying, my read is that even in the absence of regulations, it is a good idea to keep children in them until they are fairly old.